 All partner universities are moving temporarily from on-campus to online learning in order to secure academic continuity.

-In mid-March, Ghent University announced that online education is prolonged until the end of the summer term 2021.
+In November, Ghent University announced that education will be done in a combination of online teaching and on-site education (hybrid teaching).
 Students can find more information about alternative teaching methods and the support.
-On-campus examinations are foreseen to start in June, but for updates please click here.
+For updates please click here.

 LSE offers detailed guidelines for teachers and students, where questions about technical tools used are explained, for example Moodle as a main platform for lectures and Zoom for live conferencing.
 LSE also offers a detailed description of requirements as well as a Student Hub, through which students can connect to the LSE community in order to combat isolation and engage in virtual communication.
 Find here more tips on how to connect virtually.